gjc129/CS458-Project/README.md

 Oct 30th: Added leaflet.js, leaflet.css, leaflet.html; also included software design specification document

 Oct 31st: Updated leaflet.js file to include all the markers for several zones on the map

+Nov 7th: updated Leaflet.js file to include markers and event clicks for each meter; added a .cpp file that is being used to populate the tables.